Idiom Understanding as a Tool to Measure the Dialect Gap: Results and Discussion

 \subsection{Impact of Language Training}

-Perhaps the most striking result we found is that fine-tuning a model in French \textbf{hinders} performance on our benchmarks.
-Indeed, of the 5 French models we tested, three are part of the low-performing group, including two that performed worse than our random-guess baseline on both benchmarks, and the remaining two have intermediate performances.
+Perhaps the most striking result we found is that fine-tuning a model in French Metropolitan does not lead to good performances on our benchmarks.
+Indeed, of the eight French models we tested, four are part of the low-performing group which performed worse than our random-guess baseline on at least one benchmarks, and the remaining three have intermediate performances.
 None are part of the top-performing group.

 The cause of this is likely the data that was used to fine-tune these models.
 Chocolatine and French-Alpaca are trained using English texts machine-translated into prestige-dialect French, while Lucie was trained with a dataset collected in France by its France-based makers.
 Thus, none of these models were exposed to data written in the Quebecois dialect during their training.
+The Croissant LLM is an exception, having been trained on a multinational French dataset that does include Quebec French documents, but that still heavily favors France data \cite{faysse2024croissantllm}.

 This result is thus another symptom of the dialect gap documented by \cite{kantharuban2023quantifying}.
 It also confirms the core hypothesis that underlies our work: the idiom understanding task is a good measure of dialect understanding.